grz0zrg/fas/README.md

 * modal synthesis (resonant filter bank)
 * phase distorsion

-There is also input channels (currently limited to one stereo input) which just play input audio on a specified output so effects or second synthesis type can be applied.
+There is also input channels which just play input audio so effects or second synthesis type can be applied.

 All the synthesis methods can be used at the same time by using different output channels, there is no limit on the number of output channels.

 FAS is focused on **real-time performances**, being **cross-platform** and **pixels-based**.

-This project was built for the [Fragment Synthesizer](https://github.com/grz0zrg/fsynth), a [web-based and pixels-based collaborative synthesizer](https://www.fsynth.com)
+This project was built for the [Fragment Synthesizer](https://github.com/grz0zrg/fsynth) client, a [web-based graphical audio / spectral collaborative synthesizer](https://www.fsynth.com)

-The most pixels-adapted synthesis methods are (in order) additive/spectral, wavetable, granular/PM/Physical modelling; re-synthesis is possible with them.
+The most pixels-adapted synthesis methods are (in order) additive/spectral, wavetable, granular/PM/Physical modelling; re-synthesis is possible with all of them.

 ### Pixels-based